-EBID agreed to grant Capro CI SA a facility of 3,000 million FCFA (€ 4,573 thousand).
+- 4. On 7 July 2020 DekelOil CI SA signed a loan agreement with Banque Gabonaise Francaise International ("BGFI") for FCFA 800 million (approximately €1,220 thousand).
+The loan is for 5 years and bears interest at a rate of 7.25% per annum. - 5.
+On 16 March 2016 Capro CI SA signed a loan agreement with the Bank of Investment and Development of CEDEAO ("EBID") according to which EBID agreed to grant Capro CI SA a facility of 3,000 million FCFA (€ 4,573 thousand).
+During 2022 Capro CI SA made the last withdrawal under this loan agreement ayth the amount of €520.
 The EBID loan shall bear interest at a rate of 8.5% per annum.
 The loan has a tenure of seven years and shall be repaid in 20 quarterly installments over five years, commencing after a grace period on principal payments of two years.
 Principal payments start in January 2022.
-According to the loan agreement as a security for this loan there is a lien over the equipment of Capro CI SA and an amount of €97 thousand has been deposited in a bank by Capro CI SA (non-current bank deposits).

-- 6. in 2018 Capro CI SA signed a loan agreement with NSIA bank, Togo ("NSIA Togo") according to which NSIA Togo agreed to grant Capro CI SA a facility of 1,500 million FCFA (€ 2,278 thousand).
+According to the loan agreement as a security for this loan there is a lien over the equipment of Capro CI SA and an amount of €97 thousand has been deposited in a bank by Capro CI SA (non-current bank deposits). - 6.
+In 2018 Capro CI SA signed a loan agreement with NSIA bank, Togo ("NSIA Togo") according to which NSIA Togo agreed to grant Capro CI SA a facility of 1,500 million FCFA (€ 2,278 thousand).
 NSIA Togo loan shall bear interest at a rate of 7.25%% per annum.
-The loan has a tenure of seven years and shall be repaid in 20 quarterly installments over five years, commencing after a grace period on principal payments of two years from the first withdrawal made on 20 February 2020. - On 30 March 2020 Capro CI SA signed a loan agreement with NSIA bank Cote d'Ivoire ("NSIA") according to which NSIA agreed to grant Capro CI SA a facility of 500 million FCFA (€ 762 thousand).
+The loan has a tenure of seven years and shall be repaid in 20 quarterly installments over five years, commencing after a grace period on principal payments of two years from the first withdrawal made on 20 February 2020.
+As a security for this loan there is a lien over the equipment of Capro CI SA and an amount of €49 thousand has been deposited in a bank by Capro CI SA (non-current bank deposits). - 7.
+On 30 March 2020 Capro CI SA signed a loan agreement with NSIA bank Cote d'Ivoire ("NSIA") according to which NSIA agreed to grant Capro CI SA a facility of 500 million FCFA (€ 762 thousand).
 NSIA loan shall bear interest at a rate of 7.25% per annum.
+The loan is for two years with one year grace period on principal payments.
+The loan was fully repaid in 2022.
+In August 2022 Capro CI SA signed a new loan agreement with NSIA for the same amount.
+The loan will bear interest at a rate of 7.75%.
 The loan is for two years with one year grace period on principal payments. - 8.
 On 3 February 2020 Capro CI SA signed a loan agreement with Banque Gabonaise Francaise International ("BGFI") for FCFA 1,000 million (approximately €1,542 thousand).
 The loan shall bear interest at a rate of 7.5% per annum.
 The loan has a tenure of seven years and shall be repaid in monthly installments over five years, commencing after a grace period on principal payments of two years from the first withdrawal made in September 2020.
-According to the loan agreement as a security for this loan an amount of €114 thousand has been deposited in a bank by Capro CI SA (non-current bank deposits). - 9.
-On 25 January 2021 DekelOil CI SA signed an agreement with Hudson for issuance of a long-term bond of up to €15.2 million (10,000 million FCFA).
-The first tranche of €6 million (3,930 million FCFA) was received on 27 January 2021.
-The bond is for 7 years with a 3-year grace for principal repayments.
-The bond bears annual interest of 7.75%.
-According to the agreement DekelOil CI SA accumulates the funds for each payment prior to each payment by a monthly payment to be made for that purpose to a designated deposit account.
-In addition, a fixed amount has been deposited in a separate bank account.
-As of 31 December 2021, the deposits amount to €283 thousand and €239 thousand (current and non-current deposits), respectively.
+According to the loan agreement as a security for this loan an amount of €114 thousand has been deposited in a bank by Capro CI SA (non-current bank deposits).